Lorna Fejo: Early life and education

-At four years of age, she was forcibly removed from her family and community at Tennant Creek.
+At four years of age, Lorna Fejo was forcibly removed from her family and community at Tennant Creek along with her sister, brother, and older cousin, by an Aboriginal stockman and two white men.
 She never again saw her mother, who died before Fejo was able to leave institutional care.
-Fejo was initially sent to The Bungalow (in Alice Springs), and was later sent to Methodist missions on Goulburn Island and then Croker Island.
+Fejo was initially sent to The Bungalow (in Alice Springs), and was later sent to Methodist missions on Goulburn Island and then Croker Island along with her sister.
+Her brother and cousin were sent to work at a cattle station and a Catholic mission respectively.